Joe Byrne: Murder of Sherritt, Glenrowan siege and death

-The following day, the Kelly Gang took over Glenrowan, first tearing up the railway line in anticipation of a special trainload of police being sent to capture them.
-They held over 60 people hostage in the town.
+That night, the gang took over Glenrowan, first tearing up the railway line in anticipation of a special trainload of police being sent to capture them after news of Sherritt's murder spread.
+The outlaws held over 60 people hostage in the town.
 Thomas Curnow, the schoolmaster of the local school who had won Kelly's trust, escaped and warned the train crew who in turn told the police.
-This enabled 34 police to surround the Glenrowan Hotel where the bushrangers had again shouted the bar.
+This enabled 34 police to surround the Glenrowan Hotel and engage in a gunfight with the gang.
+In the ensuing blaze of light and smoke, the hotel was riddled with bullets, and several hostages were killed or wounded.
+Byrne received a gunshot wound to the calf.